SummaryRead the full fact sheet

 To reduce mould in your home:

-- treat existing mould on surfaces such as bathroom ceilings and walls
+- Treat existing mould on surfaces such as bathroom ceilings and walls with fermented white vinegar solution.

-- change filters regularly in heating and air-conditioning units, and having heating ducts cleaned often
+- Change filters regularly in heating and air-conditioning units, and have heating ducts cleaned often.

 Non-allergy triggers for asthma

 Non-allergy triggers do not involve an allergic reaction of your immune system.
-Instead, non-allergic triggers act directly on your airways to lead to asthma symptoms.
+Asthma symptoms are brought on in other ways.

 Understanding what triggers your asthma symptoms will help you to manage them.
 Ask your doctor for tips on how to avoid or reduce exposure to situations that can trigger asthma.